Warranty Terms and Conditions:

 and advice.
 A four coat paint system is recommended being one primer

 coat one undercoat and two topcoats.
 All of our timber joinery is supplied primed before it is delivered to you.
-We use Resenes "Alkoyd Oil Based Primer"
+We use Resenes "Alkyd Oil Based Primer"

-for all our Pine frames.
-Additional light sanding is recommended prior to sealing and painting the subsequent coats.
-Once the joinery leaves the joinery shop, it is up to the builder or home owner to ensure that it is painted immediately.
+for our Cedar doors and sashes.
+Our Pine frames are also supplied pre-primed with a light Primer coat.
+We suggest a further primer coat over the Pine frames prior to any topcoats.
+Additional light sanding is recommended prior to sealing and painting any subsequent coats.
+Once the joinery leaves the joinery shop, it is up to the builder or home owner to ensure that it is painted immediately, and with the correct paint.

-The primer coat that is factory applied is not a water proof coat.
+The primer coats that are factory applied are not a water proof coat.

 It is therefore vital that the topcoats be applied as soon as practical.
 Without the topcoats, water can soak into the door or sash, and can sit there unable to evaporate out of the timber.
-This can cause the door or sash to swell.
+This can cause the door or sash to swell as well as prevent any subsequent coats from adhering to the timber.

 Painting joinery in dark colours should be avoided on any joinery that